Foreign policy of Donald Trump during the 2016 presidential election: Background

 Speaking on the Piers Morgan Tonight talk show in February 2011 about ″what a President Trump would do to revive America's prosperity″, in responding to Piers Morgan′s questions about how to deal with the Chinese and whether they are Americans′ friends, Donald Trump said, ″I don't think they're friends.
 I think they're enemies. ...
 I understand the Chinese and I deal with them all the time. ...
 They consider our leaders extremely stupid people.
 They cannot believe what they get away with. ...
 They're never going to treat us well unless we do something strong. ...
 We have very, very unfair trade.
 I call it unfair trade.
 I would tax them 25 percent.
 They would come to the table immediately.″ In August 2011, he said that he would "send [China] a bill for the value of the secrets that they've stolen," referring to alleged Chinese theft of American stealth technology.

-In November 2015, Trump promised to designate People's Republic of China a currency manipulator on his first day in office.
+In November 2015, Trump promised to designate the People's Republic of China a currency manipulator on his first day in office.
 He pledged "swift, robust and unequivocal" action against Chinese piracy, counterfeit American goods, and theft of U.S. trade secrets and intellectual property; and has condemned China's "illegal export subsidies and lax labor and environmental standards."

 In January 2016, Trump proposed a 45 percent tariff on Chinese exports to the United States to give "American workers a level playing field."
-When asked about potential Chinese retaliation to the implementation of tariffs, such as sales of U.S. bonds, Trump judged such scenario unlikely: "They won't crash our currency.
+When asked about potential Chinese retaliation to the implementation of tariffs, such as sales of U.S. Bonds, Trump judged such scenario unlikely: "They won't crash our currency.
 They will crash their economy.
 That's what they are going to do if they start playing that."
 In a May 2016 speech, Trump responded to concerns regarding a potential trade war with China: "We're losing $500 billion in trade with China.
 Who the hell cares if there's a trade war?"